heremaps/msdkui-android/Documentation/Guides/UserGuide.md

     GuidanceSimulator.getInstance().stopGuidance();
 }
 ```

-Since we passed the `route` that should be used for guidance to the `GuidanceManeuverPresenter`, the presenter is then taking care of forwarding any navigation events - allowing us to intercept the current `GuidanceManeuverData` if desired.
-In our implementation we simply set the current `guidanceManeuverData` to the `GuidanceManeuverView`, so the user can see which turn to take next.

->**Note:** The current `guidanceManeuverData` can be `null`.
-If `null` is passed to `guidanceManeuverView.setManeuverData()`, then the panel will show a loading state - indicating that there is currently no data to show.
-In case you want to stick with the default behavior, you can simply pass `guidanceManeuverData` - regardless if it is `null` or not.
-If you want to change the default behavior, you can set a customized `GuidanceManeuverData` instance.
-Please note, before starting the trip, no initial maneuver data may be present.
-In such a case, the panel shows a suitable default instruction, like "Follow the route on the map", until the first maneuver data - whether `null` or not - is provided.

 Once we resume the `GuidanceManeuverPresenter`, we may also want to start guidance.
 For this example we are calling the helper method `GuidanceSimulator.getInstance().startGuidanceSimulation(route, map);`.
 Notice that you can use the HERE Mobile SDK to start _simulated_ guidance.
 For implementation details, please check the example's code.
 During the development phase, it is usually more convenient to simulate the navigation experience along the provided route - so that we can quickly see how the `GuidanceManeuverView` changes its content in real-time.